mishkap2/election-prediction/README.md

 - Context-Aware Sentiment Attribution:
   - Developed rules to assign negative sentiment correctly (e.g., BJP’s criticism of "प्रदेश सरकार" targets Congress, not BJP).
   - Handled implicit entity mentions.

-GPU Acceleration: Implemented GPU support (device=0) for NER and sentiment analysis, optimizing performance for large datasets.
+- GPU Acceleration: Implemented GPU support (device=0) for NER and sentiment analysis, optimizing performance for large datasets.
-Extrapolation Demo: Scaled results to a hypothetical 2000-article dataset, maintaining ~0.8 accuracy and reflecting BJP’s sentiment lead in a wartime scenario.

 ## What We Have Implemented